ilubis85/track2dm/README.md

 observation_pt <- track2dm::df2sp(observation, Xcol = "X", Ycol = "Y", UTMZone = "+proj=utm +zone=47 +datum=WGS84 +units=m +no_defs")
 ```

-Track is a dataframe contains date and time, X, Y and usually Z
+In this example, the track is a data-frame that contains date and time,
-information downloaded from GPS.
-Whilst observation is a dataframe
+X, Y and usually Z information (elevation) downloaded from GPS.
+Whilst
-contains any information about the observed species.
-The elevation is
+observation is a data-frame that contains any information about the
-needed to extract Z values to calculate distance in three dimension
+observed species.
+The elevation is needed to extract Z values to
-(3D).
+calculate distance in three dimension (3D).

 ``` r
 head(track, 5)